 (a) Within five business days from the date of the MCEs receipt of the grievance, notify the member in their preferred language that a decision on the grievance has been made and what that decisions is; or

-(b) Promptly, but in no event more than five business days after the date of the MCE’s receipt of the grievance, notify the member in their preferred language that there shall be a delay in the MCE’s decision of up to 30 days.
+(b) Promptly, but in no event more than five business days after the date of the MCE’s receipt of the grievance, notify the member in their preferred language that there shall be a delay in the MCE’s decision of up to 30 days from the date on which the grievance was received by the MCE.
 The written notice shall specify why the additional time is necessary.

 (3) The MCE shall ensure that the individuals who make decisions on grievances follow all requirements in OAR 410-141-3875 MCE Grievance and Appeals System General Requirements.